Sibyx/django_api_forms/CONTRIBUTING.md

 ## Documentation

-Documentation is places in `docs` directory and it's generated using [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
+Documentation is placed in `docs` directory and it's generated using [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
 You can build docs calling `poetry run mkdocs build`.
 Docs will be in `sites` directory after build.
 Documentation is updated after every push to `origin/master` branch using GitHub Actions.